Soundharyaam/Movie-analysis-app/README.md

 Web API to fetch movie details

-Implementation of grid to diplay the movie details
+Implementation of grid to display the movie details

 Pagination.
 Back and forth provision.